grolston/AwsOrganizations/README.md

 # AWS Organizations Integrated Services Configuration Guide

 The following are services to considered for *security* at the AWS Organization level.
-The list is respective to the order of deployment at the AWS Organization level.
 Prior to deploying, you will need to clarify/document the roles/teams for security, auditor, operations, etc. These roles will map out to specific enterprise service accounts you will create and then delegate the services to.
+Please ensure any prerequisites are met prior to launching. *Some Organization integrated services require other services to be deployed.*

 ## Prerequisites